 Feeling safe at work has always been important but, certainly with many of the organisations we work with, hasn’t been something to shout about – it’s been a ‘given’.

-Now’s the time to start talking about and demonstrating your commitment to keeping teams safe, in light of COVID, to reassure potential applicants.
+Now’s the time to start talking about and demonstrating your commitment to keeping teams safe, to reassure potential applicants.

 Invaluable at the best of times, however having a ‘stamp of approval’ is needed more than ever when there’s a shortage of great candidates.
 We’ll often ask people we’re working with if there are any organisations that they’d particularly like to work for and it’s interesting that the same ones crop up time and time again, based on recommendations.